Customer Personas: How to build data-driven profiles with GWI

 The most useful personas dig deeper: what do people care about?
 What drives them to act?
 What holds them back?

 But getting to that level of detail, and doing it fast enough to keep up with today’s pace, is tough.
-That’s where consumer insight tools like GWI come in, turning huge pools of real-time consumer data into practical, ready-to-use insights.
-With GWI Spark, you can go from raw numbers to clear, actionable personas without the usual delays.
+That’s where consumer insight tools like GWI come in, turning huge pools of on-demand consumer data into practical, ready-to-use insights.
 Sounds good, right?
 Let’s dig in.

 What is a customer persona?